-Tuition for New York University is $42,472 for the 2013/2014 academic year.
-This is 75% more expensive than the national average private non-profit four year college tuition of $24,476.
-New York University is one of the 100 most expensive colleges in the America, coming in 91st on our Expensive 100 Ranking.
-The cost is $22,980 and 118% more expensive than the average New York tuition of $19,492 for 4 year colleges.
-Tuition ranks 172nd in New York amongst 4 year colleges for affordability and is the 16th most expensive 4 year college in the state.
+Tuition for New York University is $52,204 for the 2020/2021 academic year.
+This is 75% more expensive than the national average private non-profit four year college tuition of $29,844.
+The cost is 118% more expensive than the average New York tuition of $23,899 for 4 year colleges.
+Tuition ranks 168th in New York amongst 4 year colleges for affordability and is the 18th most expensive 4 year college in the state.
 Price does not vary by residence.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported New York University net price for in-state students receiving aid was $36,834* for the 2010/2011 academic year.
+The reported NYU net price for in-state students is $45,417* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|

 |Percent of Students Receiving Grant Aid||63%|